Skip to main content

 Port's plug & play integrations come with predefined blueprints and their properties, but you can change anything you would like to fit your exact needs:

-You can create, delete, or edit any property in any blueprint in your builder.
+You can create, delete, or edit any property in any blueprint.
+This can be done from the builder page or directly from the software catalog.

 After changing one or more properties, you may need to adjust the mapping of your integration to match the changes made to the data model.